F&W ECOL 001 Cooperative Education/Co-op in Forest & Wildlife Ecology, 1 cr.

 Course Description: Resource management planning in state and federal land management agencies.
 Students apply principles by working in teams to develop a management plan for a real property by inventorying resources; developing management objectives and alternatives; and analyzing their ecological, social and institutional implications.

 Pre-Reqs: none listed

-F&W ECOL 599 Wildlife Research Capstone, 3 cr, Dr. Berkelman, offered Fall.
+F&W ECOL 599 Wildlife Research Capstone, 3 cr, Dr. Berkelman, offered Spring.